 In the early evening, we attend a Sound and Light show at Karnak Temple.
 This is a fascinating walking tour through history of this huge temple complex.
 You can capture unique and intriguing photographs because of the mysterious lighting and the use of shadows.
 Overnight Sonesta St. George Luxor Hotel.
 4 star.

-Day 7, Oct.
-26, Thursday.
+Day 8, Oct.
+12, Thursday.
 We transfer from our hotel to the airport this morning for the short flight from Aswan to Abu Simbel.
-Carved from one piece of rock, four massive statues of the Pharaoh Ramses II look out over Lake Nasser from the entrance to this masterpiece of a temple that Ramses II built 3200 years ago and dedicated to the god Ra-Hurakhti.
+Carved from one piece of rock, four massive statues of the Pharaoh Ramses II look out over Lake Nasser.
+This temple that Ramses II built 3200 years ago is dedicated to the god Ra-Hurakhti.
 The walls inside show the pharaoh in his various exploits, and the inner sanctum is lit with the first rays of the sun on February 22 and October 22 of each year.
-Next door is the temple that Ramses dedicated to his favorite wife Nefertari.
+Next door is the temple that Ramses dedicated to his favorite wife, Nefertari.
 Twilight photography here is spectacular, and we can shoot at night during the Sound and Light show.
 Overnight at the Seti Abu Simbel.
 4 star.

 Tour cost: $5575 Includes all lodging based on double occupancy, all ground transportation, all airport transfers, all breakfasts, one lunch, three domestic flights -- from Cairo to Luxor, Aswan to Abu Simbel, and Abu Simbel to Cairo, entrance fees to the national monuments and ruins, photo pass fees, portage, services of a local guide, photo instruction and critiques on demand.